 Jordan Vineyard and Winery, California

-You may think the world's most idyllic wineries can only be found in Italy or France, but that's because you haven't yet visited Jordan Vineyard and Winery.
+You may think the world’s most idyllic wineries can only be found in Italy or France, but you would be mistaken.
 Nestled in the Alexander Valley of Sonoma County, California, the iconic Jordan Winery Chateau overlooks nearly 1,200 acres of rolling hills and vineyards dedicated to agriculture, hospitality, and conservation.
-Unique amongst Healdsburg wineries, more than three-quarters of this scenic estate has been preserved as natural habitat—including 120 acres of grapevines as far as the eye can see, 18 acres of olive trees, a bountiful one-acre garden where the executive chef grows produce for his menus, two lakes, and several grazing pastures complete with donkeys and goats.
-This French-inspired producer of elegant Chardonnay and Cabernet Sauvignon offers seated tastings in the cellar, a prix fixe dinner in its newly remodeled dining room, gourmet picnic lunches on the winery lawn and overnight stays in one of the Jordan Estate's luxurious suites.
+Unique amongst Healdsburg wineries, this estate boasts more than three-quarters that has been preserved as natural habitat—including 120 acres of grapevines as far as the eye can see, 18 acres of olive trees, a bountiful one-acre garden where the executive chef grows produce for his menus, two lakes, and several grazing pastures complete with donkeys and goats.
+This French-inspired producer of elegant Chardonnay and Cabernet Sauvignon offers seated tastings in the cellar, a prix fixe dinner in its newly remodeled dining room, gourmet picnic lunches on the winery lawn, and overnight stays in one of the Jordan Estate’s luxurious suites.
 A stroll around the perfectly manicured grounds surrounding the chateau—which is illustrated on every bottle of Jordan wine—will instantly transport you to France, without the need for a passport.
-These other charming small towns in America will also have you feeling like you're in Europe.
+These other charming small towns in America will also have you feeling like you’re in Europe.

 Pippin Hill Farm & Vineyards, Virginia